 IG, like other CFD providers, will charge a commission on equity products, but all other markets are commission free.

 Share CFDs usually incur two commission charges: one at the opening and the other at the closing of the trade.
 Our rates start as low as 0.1% of the contract value on popular shares.

 When trading on margin, you do not have to put up the full value of the contract.
 Instead we'll ask you to make a payment which satisfies our opening margin requirement for that market.

 Margin requirements can be broken into two parts:

-This is an initial amount that you will be required to pay when opening a position.
+This is an initial amount that you will be required to pay when opening a position; the margin specifies the minimum amount you need to have on the account.
 It is also often called a deposit or deposit margin, and can range from 0.5% to upwards of 30% of the value of the contract.
 The initial margin is deducted from your account when you open a position, and replaced once the position is closed.

 This initial margin could be reduced by adding a guaranteed or non-guaranteed stop order to your position.
 To find out more, take a look at our stops page.